 That’s because you can link an Echo with a Fire TV Stick and do much of what the Fire TV Cube can do, but you won’t be able to some things such as turning your TV on or off and controlling the volume or a connected sound bar.

 For those that don’t have either an Echo or Fire TV, the Cube is a much more tempting prospect, especially if you want the media streaming aspects.

 For alternatives, see our roundup of the best media streaming boxes.

 The Fire TV Cube is a fairly complicated device to understand.
 It is a competent media streamer and now supports all three HDR standards and can output 4K at up to 60fps.
 It offers access to lots of UK-specific catch-up TV content, plus all the main video streaming services apart from NowTV.

-Integrating an Echo means you have proper hands-free control, unlike using the Alexa Voice Remote on a regular Fire TV.
-But that voice control varies depending on the app you’re using and only a few have been optimised.
+The fact it also works like an Echo speaker means you have proper hands-free control, unlike using the Alexa Voice Remote on a regular Fire TV.
+But that voice control varies depending on the app you’re using.

 It’s handy to be able to use Alexa to control your TV and sound bar or A/V receiver, but unless you have a Sky box, you can’t control any of your other set-top boxes or games consoles so the Cube isn’t really a replacement for a universal remote control.

 Amazon Fire TV Cube: Specs